 The Practical Plus Tanto (SH2259) matches our Practical Plus Katana (SH2073) and Wakizashi (SH2118).
 The blade is hand-forged high-carbon steel and differentially hardened using a traditional claying method with a medium (chu) kissaki.

-The furniture of each piece in the Great Wave Set (SH5004, SH5002, SH5022) displays the renowned Tomoe motif used frequenly for family crests and shrine decoration.
-The tsuba, fuchi, & kashira are made of blackened iron and feature the Tomoe crest (mon).
+The furniture of each piece in the Great Wave Set displays the renowned Tomoe motif used frequently for family crests and shrine decoration.
+The tsuba, fuchi, and kashira are made of blackened iron and feature the Tomoe crest (mon).

-The Warrior Series swords are very handsome in their own right and share the same steel, heat treatment, and sharpness as their more expensive Imperial counterparts.
-Like the Imperial swords, they have same, cord wrapped handles and quality fittings.
+The Warrior Series swords are very handsome and share the same steel, heat treatment, and sharpness as their more expensive Imperial counterparts.
+Like the Imperial swords, they have same, cord wrapped handles, and quality fittings.

 The classic Japanese battle sword in all its incarnations has been celebrated for centuries, not only for its elegant lines and simple beauty, but also for the technique and skill that went into its construction.

-Our factory has used only traditional materials for our Japanese sword's fittings.
-The Tsuba (guard), Fuchi (collar), and Kashira (pommel), are expertly made and finely crafted in nickel-silver brass.
+Our factory has used only traditional materials for our Japanese swords fittings.
+The Tsuba (guard), Fuchi (collar), and Kashira (pommel), are expertly made to give the Imperial Katana the finest look possible.